SashG91/brew-that/README.md

-# Brew That
+# Project 3 Python Essentials: Brew That
 Brew That is a python essentials terminal project that is run using the Code Institute mock terminal on Heroku.
 <img width="952" alt="image" src="https://user-images.githubusercontent.com/97494070/174244013-d4b76bf3-86ad-4728-9153-b986ff1adf53.png">

 ## Author
-SASHEN GOVENDER
+Sashen Govender

 ## Project Overview
 Brew that is a mobile coffee station that can be found along popular cycling routes and aims to fuel cyclist during their social rides on the weekend.